 - Garlic Powder- I found fresh garlic to be too much in this recipe, so I just add a dash of garlic powder.

 - Smoked Paprika- You want smoked paprika, not standard paprika.
-It will add an extra layer of flavor that works in harmony with the chipotle puree.
+It will add an extra layer of flavor that works in harmony with the chipotle pepper.

 - Turmeric- This is used for a touch of color.